How to Cook Acorn Squash (Whole)

 What do you eat with acorn squash?

 There are so many options for what to eat with acorn squash.
 Most of the time, I love to eat a great salad with them, and I don’t mean just a garden salad.
-There are so many varieties of salads that can be whipped up without much or any cooking required.
-These are some of my favorites to serve with acorn squash:
+These are some of my favorites to serve with acorn squash.

-Other great options to pair with baked acorn squash are soups and even main dishes like chili or a good stir fry dish
+Other great options to pair with baked acorn squash are healthy plant-based soups and even main dishes like vegan chili or a good meatless stir fry dish

 Stuffed Acorn Squash is a great one for holidays and special events because it makes a beautiful table display.